BBBase-EHeresy/PPPub/docs/scenarios/rules_manual.md

 STARTING POSITIONS

-At the battle's start, the forces are yet to arrive â€” models are not deployed at the start of the game, but will enter as the game continues (see Special Rules later).
+At the battle's start, the forces are yet to arrive — models are not deployed at the start of the game, but will enter as the game continues (see Special Rules later).

 INITIAL PRIORITY